Image

 Bothell

-Patchy rain nearby, with a high of 46 and low of 38 degrees.
-Overcast in the morning, mist in the afternoon, overcast for the evening,
+Moderate rain, with a high of 47 and low of 38 degrees.
+Overcast in the morning, cloudy during the afternoon and evening, overcast overnight.

 The fire chiefs' taxes paid explanation is correct.
 He does leave out the Medic One (EMS) levy.
 What is in error is his claim that the RFA will reduce next year's taxes.
 The RFA does nothing to reduce taxes.